Certificate in Parent-Child Therapy

 How to apply

 If you have already attended an advanced training at the Institute, please provide an application form and a short covering letter stating why you want to do the course.
-We will respond to you promptly.
-If you have not attended a course at the Institute you will need to attend an interview day (Taster Day).
+If you have not attended a course at the Institute for Arts, you will need to attend a Taster Day / Application Day.